 Future of retail pharmacy – how will it change?

-In order to properly address the potential changes for the future of retail pharmacy, it’s important to note that there are two main types of retail pharmacies: brick and mortar stores, and self-service pharmacies.
-Both of these will be shaped by the implementation of technology and the impact of the recent COVID crisis.
+In order to properly address the potential changes for the future of retail pharmacy, it’s important to note that there are two main types of retail pharmacies: brick-and-mortar stores and self-service pharmacies.
+The implementation of technology and the impact of the recent COVID crisis will shape both of these.

 Self-serve pharmacies

-When it comes to the future of retail pharmacy it’s crucial to mention self-serve pharmacies, which blend innovative technologies together with traditional pharmacy practices and are on the rise.
-Currently, patients are able to order their medications with a simple click and add to cart and have them shipped directly to their home.
-Other self-serve pharmacies offer the option to order OTC medications online and pick-up at a physical location that is convenient to the patient.
+When it comes to the future of retail pharmacy it’s crucial to mention self-serve pharmacies, which blend innovative technologies together with traditional pharmacy practice and are on the rise.
+Currently, patients are able to order their drugs with a simple click, add them to the cart, and have them shipped directly to their homes.
+Other self-serve pharmacies offer the option to order OTC medications online and pick them up at a physical location that is convenient for the patient.

-In the future, however, self-serve pharmacies are more likely to become even more technologically advanced.
-This could look like patients being given a prescription by their doctor, often with a QR code, and then taking this to a participating self-service pharmacy.
+In the future, however, self-serve pharmacies are likely to become even more technologically advanced.
+This could involve patients being given a prescription by their doctor, often with a QR code, and then taking it to a participating self-service pharmacy.
 Some of these digitized pharmacies will operate via machines, read the QR code, and automatically dispense the corresponding medication.

-The benefit of this is that inventory will be automatically tracked by the corresponding machines.
-As a result, the packaging of medication will be done in a much faster timeframe.
+The benefit of this is that the corresponding machines will automatically track inventory.
+As a result, medication packaging will be done much faster.
 This, in turn, will be comforting to patients with more dire medical conditions or those who have unexpectedly run out of their medications.

-Let us not forget that such a solution will relieve pharmacists of a lot of manual work, allowing them to perform other activities like following up with patients, etc. We can clearly see that future pharmacy will be more focused on value-added activities related to patients, instead of admin tasks.
+Let us not forget that such a solution will relieve pharmacists of a lot of manual work, allowing them to perform other activities like following up with patients, etc. We can clearly see that future pharmacies will be more focused on value-added activities related to patients instead of admin tasks.

 Read also: AI-based solutions for business